lng8212/lng8212.github.io/_posts/2025-01-23-data-class-and-class-in-Kotlin.md

 ---
-title: Data class and class in Kotlin
+title: Data Class and Class in Kotlin
 excerpt: The difference of data class and class in Kotlin
 last_modified_at: 2025-01-23T09:45:06-05:00
 header: